 - The main learning section in this workshop is Section B. - Each step of Section B represents the 12 steps of HACCP. - Each step is divided into a learning section and an activity section. - This is a learning course-nothing has to be perfect.
 Sometimes you might not have all the people or all the information you need.
 That is okay.
-You will do each activity to the best of your ability, and we will work together.
+You will do each activity to the best of your ability, and work together as a team.